List of Dexter characters: Oliver Saxon

-Daniel Vogel is Dr. Vogel's estranged psychopathic son and the main antagonist of the final season.
-She sent him to a mental institution after he killed his brother, and he eventually faked his death and came to Miami under the alias Oliver Saxon, living as a building inspector.
-He became a serial killer known as the "Brain Surgeon"; he removed the anterior insular cortex (the part of the brain that controls empathy) from his victims' brains and left them on his mother's doorstep.
-Vogel asks Dexter to help her track the Brain Surgeon down, unaware of his identity.
-Dexter unknowingly meets him when Saxon begins dating Dexter's neighbor, Cassie Jolleston.
-After Saxon murders Jolleston and Dexter's apprentice Zach Hamilton, he realizes his identity.
-Saxon and Dr. Vogel reunite, but Vogel eventually decides to let Dexter kill him after seeing a videotape of Saxon murdering one of her patients.
+Oliver Saxon (birth name Daniel Vogel) is Dr. Vogel's estranged psychopathic son and the main antagonist of the final season.
+Evelyn Vogel sent him to a mental institution after he killed his brother, and he eventually faked his death and came to Miami under the alias Oliver Saxon, living as a building inspector.
+He becomes a serial killer known as the "Brain Surgeon"; he removes the anterior insular cortex (the part of the brain that controls empathy) from his victims' brains and leaves them on his mother's doorstep.
+She asks Dexter to help her track the Brain Surgeon down, unaware of his identity.
+Dexter unknowingly meets him when Saxon begins dating Dexter's neighbor, Cassie Jollenston.
+After Saxon murders Jollenston and Dexter's apprentice Zach Hamilton, he realizes his identity.
+Saxon and Dr. Vogel reunite, but Vogel eventually decides to let Dexter kill him after seeing a videotape of Saxon murdering Zach.
 Saxon, aware of the plot, slits Vogel's throat, killing her in front of Dexter.
 Dexter later tracks him down and ties him to a makeshift kill table, but chooses to let Deb hand him over to the police.
 However, Saxon is freed by a marshal and shoots Deb.
 Saxon is later killed by Dexter with a pen to his carotid artery in a jail interrogation room.